-The main reason people prefer a tankless vs. tank water heater is because on an average, a whole-house tankless water heater can reduce your electricity bills by 5-50%.
-It heats water which moves through the system and doesn’t heat and store hot water like storage water heaters, thus ensuring you never run out of hot water!
+The main reason people prefer a tankless vs. tank heater is because on an average, a whole-house tankless heating boiler can reduce your electricity bills by 5-50%.
+It heats water which moves through the system and doesn’t heat and store hot water like storage heaters, thus ensuring you never run out of hot water!

 17 x 17 x 3.5

 Having a hot shower in cold climates can be difficult for some as water heaters don’t heat up water as expected.
-However this problem is nothing to worry about with the EcoSmart ECO27 Electric Tankless Water Heater at home.
+However this problem is nothing to worry about with the EcoSmart ECO27 at home.

-This tankless water heater is configured to provide hot water in cold climates and places with high water flow rates.
+This device is configured to provide hot water in cold climates and places with high water flow rates.
 It’s fit for use wherever there is a high demand for water usage as it can heat nearly 3 gallons per minute even at temperatures as low as 37 degrees.

 - Helps you save as much as 50% on your water heating costs